 Activation of protein kinase C, use with ionomycin

 1. Isolate PBMC using the appropriate methods, for example, for human peripheral blood refer to protocol FC2 Preparation of Human Peripheral Blood Mononuclear Cells, for mouse and rat spleen refer to protocol FC3 Preparation of Peritoneal Macrophages, Bone Marrow, Thymus and Spleen Cells.

 2. Resuspend in the appropriate media and adjust to 1 x 106 cells/ml.

 For proliferation studies using CytoTrack™ Cell Proliferation Assay or CFSE, incubate cells with the dye following the recommended protocol, or see protocol FC18 Measuring Cell Proliferation Using Cell Permeable Dyes.

 3. Add the pharmacological agent to each well.
 See Table 1 for list of reagents and final concentrations.
 This will differ depending on the species and origins of your cells and the experimental requirements.
 Add an equivalent amount of PBS or media to a tube to act as an unstimulated control.

 4. Add 1 x 105 cells and incubate cells in a humidified 37oC, 5% CO2 incubator for 6–72 hrs depending on experimental needs.

 5. Harvest cells and perform surface or intracellular staining as required.
-Note: cytokine staining requires golgi inhibitors such as brefeldin A and monensin, see protocol FC9 Direct Immunofluoresence Staining of Intracellular Cytokines in Blood for more details.
+Note: cytokine staining requires golgi inhibitors such as brefeldin A and monensin, see Cell Stimulation Reagent (with Brefeldin A) (BUF077A) or protocol FC9 Direct Immunofluoresence Staining of Intracellular Cytokines in Blood for more details.